cognitedata/inso-bootstrap-cli/README.md

 ## Bootstrap CLI makes Access-Control and Data Lineage manageable

-CDF Groups allows with capabilities (~30), actions (2-5) and scopes (x) to create very complex configurations.
+CDF Groups allows creation of very complex configurations the many different capabilities (~30), actions (2-5) and scopes (x).
 To establish a **manageable** and **understandable** access-control & data-lineage, the `bootstrap-cli` uses an approach to reduce the complexity by templating and packaging.
 In addition namespaces help add operational semantic (meaning).

 ### Namespaces